fSahana/LankaCraft_Website/README.md

 # LankaCraft Website - README

 ## Project Overview
 LankaCraft is an e-commerce platform designed for Kasun Jayasekara’s business.
-The website enables users to explore home decor products, book workshops, and make online purchases.
+The website enables users to explore products, book workshops, and make online purchases.
 The website is mobile-responsive, user-friendly, and built with robust technologies to ensure optimal performance and scalability.

 ---

 ## Features
-1. **Home Decor Product Listings**
+1. **Product Listings**
    - Detailed product descriptions with images and pricing.
    - Categories for easy navigation.